 The dealership wanted results.
 I wasn’t getting them.

-It wasn’t particularly painful to admit that.
-The truth had been coming clear or awhile.
+The truth had been coming clear for a while.
 The sign his job was in jeopardy was right in front of him.

 The dealership ranked all of the salespeople and posted it as a notice in the staff breakroom.
 Jeff had been ranked right at the bottom for the last three months.
 That made him feel desperate.
 Customers — and the rest of the sales staff — sensed it.